What Does ROY G BIV Stand For?

 But before we dive into the color theory, be sure to start off on the right foot.
-First and foremost, empty your closet.
-Next, get rid of anything that you haven’t worn, doesn’t fit or is stained or torn.
+First and foremost, let’s clean out the closet.
+Step one: empty your closet.
+Next, get rid of anything that you haven’t worn, doesn’t fit, or is stained or torn.
 Finally, take everything off the hangers and wash it.
 This may seem unnecessary, but I promise, it’s going to make your finished project much more rewarding.

 Now that everything is clean, and you only have items left that you will use, it’s time for the fun part.
 Just remember throughout this process ROY-G-BIV.
 This stands for, Red, Orange, Yellow, Green, Blue, Indigo and Violet.
 White and black can go where you choose.